Skip to main content

 Map columns

 When creating your CSV file, you can arrange columns in any order.
-Do not add columns from other import templates on your templates if there’s no equivalent in Current RMS.
+Do not add columns from other import templates to your templates if there’s no equivalent in the system.

-During the import process, you can match each column in your file to a column in Current RMS.
+During the import process, you can match each column in your file to a column in the system.

-It’s best to give your columns the names on our example import files and guides as Current will automatically map the headings for you.
+It’s best to give your columns the names from our example import files and guides, as the system will automatically map the headings for you.

 Deal with errors

-Once an import has been uploaded, Current RMS will send you an email to let you know the status of the import.
-Any errors will be detailed on the email you receive so you can troubleshoot.
+Once an import has been uploaded, the system will send you an email to let you know the status of the import.
+Any errors will be detailed in the email you receive so you can troubleshoot.

-The import email will be sent to the address against the logged in user’s account.
+The import email will be sent to the address associated with the logged-in user’s account.

 Did this answer your question?